ConfigurableUIComponents/configurable-interactive-layout/README.md

 # Configurable-Interactive-Layout

 This library provides a set of components to create a Layout based on Amdocs Open Network Style Guide.
-The React components exposed in this lib are:
+The React components exposed in this library are:

   - Layout
   - Card